Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 There are different ways to implement a watchdog:
 - internal vs external
-- sowftware enabled/disable vs cannot disable
+- software enabled/disabled vs cannot disable
 - windowed vs not windowed
   - windowed means that there is a minimum time that needs to pass before the watchdog can be cleared.
 If an attempt is made before this time the watchdog forces the reset.